Housing

 The Upper Westside plan area would include:

-9,356 dwelling units providing a wide range of housing options with over 50% of the units proposed as multi-family
+9,356 dwelling units, which will provide a wide range of housing options in which half of the units are designated as multi-family units

-Approximately three (3) million square feet of commercial and office space providing services for residents and employment opportunities and allowing for the on-site capture of trips
+Approximately three million square feet of commercial and office space, which will provide services for residents and employment opportunities and allowing for the on-site capture of trips

-542 acres for an agricultural buffer along the western edge of the Plan Area
+542 acres for an agricultural buffer to discourage urban expansion to the west

-Acreage set aside for schools, parks, open space, and an extensive system of greenbelts and urban farming nodes connected by multi-use trails with linkages to downtown Sacramento that will encourage pedestrian and bicycle use
+Acreage set aside for schools, parks, open space, and an extensive system of greenbelts and urban farming nodes connected by multi-use trails, which will encourage pedestrian and bicycle use to downtown Sacramento

-As an infill project, Upper Westside will reduce urban sprawl because of its proximity to downtown Sacramento and West Sacramento.
-Its Town Center is within 3.5 miles of downtown Sacramento and is close to job centers and existing infrastructure.
+As an infill project, the Upper Westside project will reduce urban sprawl because of its proximity to downtown Sacramento and West Sacramento.
+Its “town center” is within 3.5 miles of downtown Sacramento, placing the project close to job centers and existing infrastructure.

 This development also embodies all of SACOG’s seven (7) Smart Growth principles: